haileytapia/portfolio/CircularSankeyChartDomo.md

 ## Customize circular Sankey charts

 Use the Chart Properties tool to customize the appearance of a circular Sankey chart.
-For more information, see [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US).
+See [Chart properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) for more information.

 {:  .important }
 > Circular Sankey charts have a 500 row limit.